terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/ArchitectureInDetail/FileUpload.txt

     When using Apache Commons FileUpload, vulnerabilities of security mentioned in \ `CVE-2014-0050 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0050>`_\  may occur.
     Ensure that there are no such vulnerabilities in the Apache Commons FileUpload version to be used.

-    When using Apache Commons FileUpload, version 1.2.1 or above of the 1.2 series and 1.3.1 or above of the 1.3 series should be used.
+    When using Apache Commons FileUpload, version 1.3.1 or above should be used.

 |